Smatek1001/AI_DnD/_DM_Instructions/DM_Instructions.md

 2.  **XP & Rewards:** I will inform you of any Experience Points (XP) gained, significant loot or treasures acquired, and any other rewards.
 3.  **[[Vaelin_Shadowleaf|PC]] Final Status Update:** You will confirm your character's final HP, remaining spell slots, remaining resource uses, and any new or lingering conditions.
 4.  **File Update Guidance (DM Assisted Output & Instruction):** I will assist you with updating your campaign files, providing outputs in a specific order.
 All filenames will use underscores in place of spaces.
 Files will include frontmatter, wikilinks, and inline metadata as appropriate to help GemDM and the system understand context.
+	* **Tag Suggestion for New/Updated Files:** When providing content for new or significantly updated campaign files (like NPCs, Locations, Quests, Items), I will also attempt to suggest a list of relevant \`tags:\` for the frontmatter.
+These suggestions will be based on the file's \`type\`, \`category\` (if applicable), and key themes or entities mentioned in its content.
+You (the Player) should review, modify, or approve these suggested tags before saving the file.
     * **New Session Log Output:**
         * I will provide the full Markdown content for the relevant Session Log file (either `Session_Logs/YYYY/MM/YYYYMMDD_Session_Title.md` or `Dream_Missions/Dream_Session_Logs/YYYYMMDD_Dream_Session_Title.md`), pre-filled with all data from the session, including a placeholder for the chat link.
         * **Instruction:** "Please create a new file in your Obsidian vault at `[File Path and Name]` and paste the following content into it.
 Remember to replace `{{chat_link}}` with the actual public share link to our chat session."